 5. Go Forward With Confidence

 One in three teachers came to teaching from a different career!
 You are not alone.
 Thousands of other teachers made the switch because they dreamed of a career in teaching or needed a positive change in their professional lives for a multitude of reasons.
-Teachers make a profound difference in the lives of their students - and according to a Harris Poll study conducted in 2017, 9 out of 10 K–12 teachers are happy in their profession and satisfied with their career choice.
-So have faith in your choice, believe in yourself, and take on this rewarding new challenge with confidence.
+Teachers make a profound difference in the lives of their students, so have faith in your choice, believe in yourself, and take on this rewarding new challenge with confidence.